nightwatchjs/nightwatch-docs/guide/concepts/component-testing.md

+---
+title: Component Testting
+description: Learn how to do component testing using nightwatch.
+---

 <div class="page-header"><h2>Component Testing</h2></div>

 Component testing is used to test individual components in isolation.
 It has become crucial with the rise of reusable component UI frameworks.
 There are some added benefits of component testing.